-Music for All Seasons presents four daytime (2 pm) Sunday concerts in February, April, October, and December in the Historic Peterloon Estate, at 8605 Hopewell Road, in the Village of Indian Hill.
+Music for All Seasons presents four daytime (2 pm) Sunday concerts in October, December, March and May in the Historic Peterloon Estate, at 8605 Hopewell Road, in the Village of Indian Hill.

 Flexpass buyers receive an additional complimentary single ticket that may be used to bring a guest to any concert: 5 tickets at $24 each: a savings of more than 30% off single tickets.

 To reserve your seat (s), please email us at email@example.com indicating the number of single tickets or Flexpasses you wish to purchase and then send us a check to Music for All Seasons in Cincinnati, PO Box 43172, Cincinnati, Ohio 45243, or pay cash or check at the door for your convenience.